David-Grim/CSE183-project/README.md

 Upon entering the site, users will be prompted to sign in or sign up, a simple process that requires an email address for the user creation.
 The login functionality was made through the use of the provided auth_user db.

-After signing up the user will be returned to the sign in screen, where they can log in.
+After signing up, the user will be returned to the sign in screen, where they can log in.
 Once logged in, the user will enter the home page of No Filter.
 There, the user is shown any recent song lyrics that were added.
-The user may select any of the songs there and begin discussion immediately, or browse through the three other tabs, Lyrics, About Us, and Profile.
+The user may select any of the songs there and begin discussion immediately, or browse through the three other tabs: Lyrics, About Us, and Profile.
 Navigating through these tabs was made possible by a tab bar controller with the text being a link to that specific tab.
-Selecting Lyrics will send users to the Lyrics page, where they may browse all bands/albums/songs currently on our database.
+Selecting Lyrics will send users to the Lyrics page, where they may browse all bands/albums/songs currently in our database.
 The search bar on this page will offer autofill selections for text typed inside.
 One of our more daunting tasks, the search bar was implemented by querying the various database tables, and matching the strings the user inputs with the results from the database tables.
 If a band/album/song is not in our database, users are allowed